JDW-ehb/Testcase03/README.md

 -------------
 Introduction
 -------------
 This project is centered around sign language recognition using object detection.
-It integrates various technologies to create a system that can recognize sign language through a camera feed.
+It integrates various technologies to create a system that can recognize sign language through a camera feed, then sending a tts in a discord channel.
 The main components include:

 - OpenCV: Utilized for capturing video frames from a camera.
 - DeepLearning4J (DL4J): An open-source, distributed deep learning library used for the core detection algorithms.